-What May be Applied as Annual Work
+What May Be Applied as Annual Work

+The original Federal statutes and the Arizona statutes supplementing the Federal laws did not describe any specific type of labor or improvement that would meet the expenditure requirement of \$100 per claim per year.
+The type of labor and improvments which met the requirements of the Federal law was determined in a great many court decisions.
 Annual work may be underground or on the surface.
-It may be done off the claim if clearly of benefit or value to it.
+It may be done off the claim if clearly of benefit or value to the claim.
 An example would be a crosscut driven for the evident purpose of intersecting a vein at depth.
 And this is allowable even where the portal of the crosscut is not within the claim itself (or group).
 However, it must be kept in mind at all times that work which is performed off the claims is presumed not to benefit the claims.
-If questioned, the burden of proof is upon the party claiming the work to establish the fact that this work did in fact tend to develop and benefit the claim or group of claims.
+If questioned, the burden of proof is upon the party claiming the work, to establish the fact that this work did in fact tend to develop and benefit the claim or group of claims.

 The question often arises as to whether monies spent or work done, do, in fact, benefit the claims.
-The mere taking of samples, for instance, while necessary data on which to base an opinion as to whether or not mining work should be conducted, does not in fact develop or tend to develop mineral and some cases have held that it cannot be credited to annual work.
-The party desiring to take credit for expenditures should be careful to eliminate all doubtful items and make certain that sufficient money is spent on actual development work to remove all possible doubt as to having met the statutory requirement.
+The party desiring to take credit for expenditures should be careful to eliminate all doubtful items and make certain that sufficient money is spent to remove all possible question as to having met the statutory requirement.

-Allowable expenditures include:

-Buildings, if upon the claim and actually used for mining purposes.

-Expenses of a watchman, provided his services are necessary for the preservation of the property.

-The Arizona Supreme Court has declared that the services of an individual making occasional trips to the property to see if everything was all right are not expenses which can be applied toward the annual assessment work requirement.

-Machinery, tools, etc. essential to the development of the claim.

-Timber used for mine purposes.

-Roadways, both on and off the property, if for the benefit of the property.

-Surface cuts and trenches, if measurable, and not merely sample trenches.

-Diamond, churn, and rotary drilling.
+Courts have passed upon situations where allowable expenditures have included: buildings, if upon the claim and actually used for mining purposes; expenses of a watchman, provided his services are necessary for the preservation of the property, (the Arizona Supreme Court has declared that the services of an individual making occasional trips to the property to see if everything was all right are not expenses which can be applied toward the annual assessment work requirement); machinery, tools, etc. essential to the development of the claim; timber used for mine purposes; roadways, both on and off the property, if for the benefit of the property; surface cuts and trenches, if measurable, and not merely sample trenches; diamond, churn, and rotary drilling.

 This list is not complete.
-There are other items of labor and improvements which meet the test.
+There are other items of labor and improvements which undoubtedly meet the test.